decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 You must have the following:

+- **The Creator Hub**: A standalone application that, amongst other things, lets you create scenes with an easy drag-and-drop interface.
+You can run previews, debug, edit code, and publish.
+[Read more]({{< ref "/content/creator/scene-editor/about-editor.md" >}}).

-- **Visual Studio Code**: Dowload it [here](https://code.visualstudio.com/).
-Beyond hosting the Decentraland Editor extension, it helps you create scenes a lot faster and with less errors.
+- **Visual Studio Code**: Only necessary if you plan to edit the scene's code.
+Download it [here](https://code.visualstudio.com/).
+It helps you write code a lot faster and with less errors.
 A source code editor marks syntax errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.
 You can also click on an object in the code to see the full definition of its class and what attributes it supports.

-- **The Decentraland Editor SDK7**: An extension for Visual Studio code that exposes many common functionalities as buttons in the UI.
-[How to install it]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md#vs-code-extension" >}}).

 ## Supported languages and syntax